 In 2009, Eastern International College began offering an Associate Degree in Applied Science in Diagnostic Medical Sonography (AAS).
 After much success, the College expanded its program base and began offering Associates Degrees in Applied Science in Nursing (beginning in 2011), Medical Assistant (beginning in 2010), Dental Hygiene (beginning in 2013), and Cardiovascular Technology (beginning in 2014).
+These programs were met with great enthusiasm and grew to capacity.
 In 2013, Eastern International College's Jersey City campus moved to a new building located at 684 Newark Avenue.
-In 2014, Eastern International College also began offering its first Bachelors Degree in Diagnostic Medical Sonography.
+In 2014, Eastern International College also began offering its first bachelor's degree in Diagnostic Medical Sonography.

 In August 2015, the Dental Hygiene Program received initial programmatic accreditation by the Commission on Dental Accreditation (CODA).
-In September 2015, the Commission on Accreditation of Allied Health Education (CAAHEP) granted initial accreditation for the Cardiovascular Technology program.
+Later that year, in September 2015, the Commission on Accreditation of Allied Health Education (CAAHEP) granted initial accreditation for the Cardiovascular Technology Program.
 In October 2015, the Nursing Program in Belleville was granted full accreditation by the New Jersey Board of Nursing.

 In September 2016, our Cohort Student Default (CDR) rate was an incredibly low 1%, meaning only 1% of all EIC students with student loan debt were not able to meet their repayment obligations.
 In 2017 and 2018, we experienced a further CDR decline to 0%!
-This praiseworthy accomplishment indicates our graduates continue to find work which, in turn, enables them to keep to their student loan repayment schedules and not go into default.
+This praiseworthy accomplishment indicates our graduates secure full-time employment in their field of study, thus enabling them to maintain their student loan repayment schedules and not go into default.
+The College continues to graduate students who move directly into permanent professional employment.